renuo/applications-setup-guide/ruby_on_rails/aws.md

 ### Preconditions

+#### renuo-cli

 You will need Renuo-CLI to be set up and at the newest version:

 `gem install renuo-cli` --> see [renuo-cli](https://github.com/renuo/renuo-cli)

 Make sure `renuo -v` shows the [newest version](https://github.com/renuo/renuo-cli/tags)

+#### aws-cli

+You'll need to install `aws-cli`.
+No worries, if you don't have it alreay.
+The setup command below will guide you.
+It will install `aws-cli` and ask you for the `renuo-app-setup` credentials you find in our password manager.

 ### Start the Setup

 The following command will create command-line-commands to set up S3 and CloudFront.
-Before that, the command makes sure, you have the aws-profile and the aws-cli set up, so you have the necessary rights to run the commands.
-If you don't, follow the [AWS CLI Setup Guide](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html).

 1. Run `renuo create-aws-project`
 1. Follow the steps and answer the questions